 ‘C’mon guys, you’ll scare all the fish away, arguing like that.’

 ‘Yeah.
-Should I remind you it’ll be grilled fish or hot dogs again tonight?’
+Should I remind you we’ll have hot dogs again tonight?’
 Teddy looks around him.
 ‘There.
-Look at the rings on the water, it’s fish all right!’
+Look at the rings on the water – let’s fix some fish to barbecue!’

 ‘Read for me,’ he asks, eyes closed.
 ‘Please?’